 "This is for the boys that don't listen.
 We've seen him put little

 boys in that hot kettle.
 He eats people when they don't listen."

 "Boys like us."

 Gwashun started to think.
-"There's only one way out of it:
+"There's only one way out of here:

 I have to try and get out.
 I'll try to slip out."
 How could he slip

 out with all the stone?
-There was only a little hole up there at the top of the big rock by the door, just
+There was only a little hole up there above the big rock that was closing the door, just

 big enough for a snake to go out.
 It was all rock on that point, and